webtoknow/fx-trading-app/README.md

 # Forex Trading Application workshop

-The purpose of this workshop is to provide students with a good undestanding of the enterprise applications development proccess (from idea and design to development and publishing).
+During this workshop, we will learn about the whole process and all concepts involved in building an enterprise application from almost scratch.
+Starting with an idea and some wireframes, together we will analyze, develop, test and publish our app.

-Each week will give the learner the opportunity to read and understand theoretical concepts and also to solve exercices to obtain a functional Forex trading application.
-At the end, the user will be able to buy and sell currencies and also view all transaction made by other users.
+Each week will be an opportunity to understand theoretical concepts and apply them in punctual exercices.
+In the end, we will obtain a functional Forex trading application meant to help us to buy and sell currencies and also to view all transactions made by other users.

 ## The agenda